mbpod10/DRF_CUSTOM_USERS/README.md

 6. save the user
 7. once again, get the token associated with that user
 8. created a message that the password was created successfully
-9. return the message with HHTP status
+9. return the message with HTTP status

 ```py
 @action(detail=False, methods=['PUT'])